 Curriculum Based Education

-Lambton-Kent “Agriculture in the Classroom” committee is a group of volunteers committed to delivering curriculum based agricultural and food programs to youth in Lambton and Kent Counties free of charge.
-The hands-on approach to learning used by the programs we are involved with are the key to the education process.
-Increasing awareness of the agri-food industry continues to be the mandate of the committee.
-It is our belief that the students become better educated consumers in the future.
-As farmers, we have failed in the past to tell our story, and this provides us with an avenue to do so.
+The Lambton-Kent Agriculture in the Classroom Committee is a group of volunteers committed to delivering hands-on, curriculum based, agricultural and food programs to youth in Lambton and Chatham-Kent free of charge.
+The mandate of the committee is to increase awareness of the agri-food industry.
+It is our belief, that through our programs, students will become better educated consumers of the future.
+As farmers, we have failed in the past to tell our story, and LKAITC programs provide an avenue for those who produce our food to tell their story.

 Harvest Days